Screw Extended Longevity, Give Me Substance!

 What are your thoughts on the concept of living a very long life?

-9 thoughts on “Screw Extended Longevity, Give Me Substance!
+9 responses to “Screw Extended Longevity, Give Me Substance!

 I’m here for a good time not a long time

-3. Khürt Williams – Montgomery Township, New Jersey – Human being, infosec architect, nature-loving photographer, F1 fanatic, and craft beer enthusiast 🌿📷🏎️🍻
+4. Khürt Williams – Montgomery Township, New Jersey – Khürt Williams is cybersecurity architect, amateur photographer, and coffee lover.

 Extended longevity is a farce.
 We are facing a planet that may suffer ecosystem collapse.
 Why would we want to keep people living for even longer?